 High level education

-EURECOM provides graduate and postgraduate courses in communication systems and offers three Master of Sciences programs entirely dedicated to foreign students.
+EURECOM provides graduate and postgraduate courses in communication systems and offers four Master of Sciences full recognized by the French State and dedicated to foreign students.
 In 2012, EURECOM opened two Post Master's degrees in booming sectors: Security for Computer Systems and Communication and Communication for Intelligent Transportation Systems.

 EURECOM is involved with several doctoral schools and offers PhD students a central role by placing them at the very heart of the research dynamic.
 They benefit from a high-quality academic and working environment.
 They can do exploratory research on emerging subjects in the broad field of communication systems.